1ixin9/recipe-goat-public/README.md

 ### 2. Culinary Expert Chef Goat Stage

+- **Ingredient Agent:**
+  Researchs the ingredient's unique points and qualities.

+- **Ingredient + Flavor Agent:**
+  Researchs the ingredient's key flavor features and flavor reviews.

+- **Flavor Compatibility Agent:**
+  Researchs the ingredient's key flavors and how it would best fit a dish with the given flavor type.

 - **Meal Agent:**
-  Suggests 3 ways to use the ingredient in a given meal context.

-- **Flavor Agent:**
-  Suggests 3 ways to highlight the ingredient's flavor.
+  Researchs the ingredient's key qualities and how it might fit in a meal of the given type.

 ### 3. Cooking Goat Stage